DrupalizeMe/drupal_user_guide/userguide_demo/README.txt

 This module does not do anything directly.
-All it contains is tests, which can be used to generate screen shots and (eventually) a database dump and files directory so you can clone the demo site.
+All it contains is tests that can be used to generate screen shots and (eventually, maybe?) a database dump and files directory so you can clone the demo site.

 SETTING UP THE ENVIRONMENT